 Another common example are Equipments, a subtype of Artifacts that can be, well, equipped to your creatures.
-Sometimes it works well, but at others it results in humongous axes being wielded by a little bird, or magical armor being worn by a tree.
-Indeed, under certain circumstances you can end up putting Cranial Plating on a mountain.
+Sometimes it works well, but at others it results in humongous axes being wielded by a little bird, or a creature wading into battle wearing a chair, or magical armor being worn by a tree.
+Indeed, under the right circumstances you can put Cranial Plating on a mountain.

 Many combo decks, as well as many linearly-focused decks like the Affinity deck of the Mirrodin era, are incredibly powerful if the opponent has no way to interact with them, but vulnerable to being completely shut down by a single "hoser" card that can disrupt them in the proper way.

 Lots of creatures have large power, but only one toughness.
 There's also a literal Glass Golem.